Soft Sourdough Dinner Rolls

 Brush the tops with melted butter after they come out of the oven.
 Carefully remove the rolls from the baking dish and serve hot!

-How to store them
+How to Store

 - Store the baked dinner rolls in a bread bag or wrapped in a tea towel at room temperature for up to 3 days.